Storefront API Getting Started

 The Storefront API requires a Storefront Access Token for making authenticated requests.
 The storefront access token can be included as a request header:

 You can create a storefront access token by creating a private app or by using the Admin API.

 - From your Shopify admin, select Apps.

 - Click Manage private apps.

 - Click Create a new private app.

 - Fill out the details of your private app.

-- In the Storefront API section, be sure to select Allow this app to access your storefront data using the Storefront API.
+In the Storefront API section, select Allow this app to access your storefront data using the Storefront API.

 - Click Save.

-- Ensure your public app is a sales channel.
+- Make sure your public app is a sales channel.
 This is a requirement because the Storefront API is always in the context of a single channel.

 - Make sure that your public app has the applicable unauthenticated access scopes that you want to delegate.

 - Create a storefront access token as described in the reference here.